tkragholm/studyone/IMPLEMENTATION_PLAN.md

 1. **ID Field Issue**: For non-PNR ID fields like "record_number" (used by LPR_DIAG), the StringExtractor was correctly extracting the "RECNUM" value from the Arrow record batch, but it wasn't properly setting it as the "record_number" property that the ID field validation checks for.

-2. **Field Value Consistency Issue**: Fields like birth_date, gender, diagnosis_code, and diagnosis_type were being extracted correctly but not properly stored in the properties map for access during conversion back to registry-specific types.
+2. **Field Value Consistency Issue**: Fields like birth_date, gender, diagnosis_code, event_type, and event_date were being extracted correctly but not properly stored in the properties map for access during conversion back to registry-specific types.

 The issues were fixed by: